-During the 1950s and 1960s, the British motorcycle industry was the third most profitable industry in the UK, and around 1.5 million Brits today ride motorbikes.
-The recent years have seen a revival in classic British motorbikes, with the likes of David Beckham choosing a Triumph Bonneville to trek through the Amazon jungle in 2014.
+During the 1950s and 1960s, the British motorcycle industry was the third most profitable industry in the UK.
+The recent years have seen a revival in classic British motorbikes, with the likes of David Beckham choosing a Triumph Bonneville to trek through the Amazon jungle.
 So, what are the top five British made motorbikes?

 Production of Brough Superiors came to a halt in 1940 due to World War II, until a new SS100 was revealed in 2013 over 70 years later.
 The revamped Brough Superior retails for around £50,000.

-With only 24 proposed to be manufactured, the Hesketh 24 will have an American S&S X-wedge engine with a 1,917 cc air-cooled V-twin.
+Only 24 were proposed to be manufactured, the Hesketh 24 has an American S&S X-wedge engine with a 1,917 cc air-cooled V-twin.

 The Royal Enfield Bullet is renowned for having the longest production run in motorcycle history and has continually been manufactured since 1948.

 Although the Redditch factory was closed in 1967 and a new factory opened in India, another UK production facility opened in Leicestershire in August 2016.

 The Royal Enfield Bullet has had its share of film roles, making an appearance in Big Fish and Friday the 13th.

 Métisse Motorcycles is based in Oxfordshire, and since 1982 has been making frame kits for British bikes.

 The Rickman Métisse was a global champion motocrosser crafted by the Rickman brothers with British ancillary engines.